lyn-f/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Nova's Dog Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Welcome to my blog!
+My name is **Nova**, and I'm a dog! 🐕